ElSnaps/NetworkPredictionPlugin-Q3-PMove/README.md

 # NPP Q3 PMove

+## Update

+Epic has discontinued NPP in favour of a new TBA prediction plugin.
+Archiving this repo, incase anyone wants to stare at it for weird history reasons.

 ## Summary

 Hi!
 Here's a shitty port of Quake 3's Player Movement onto Epic's Network Prediction Plugin.